Land of the grizzlies

 About the country

-The disappearance of the great North American wilderness is followed by the disappearance of the grizzly bear - he needs them to survive as much as they need him, and both are sensitive to human interference.
+The disappearance of North America’s vast wilderness the disappearance of the grizzly bear—it needs the wilderness to survive just as much as the wilderness needs it, and both are highly vulnerable to human interference.

 Location of the nature reserve